Complex Ear Laceration

 The ear consists of exceptionally vascular skin closely applied to an avascular cartilaginous framework.
 Lacerations to the ear may involve the skin, the fibrocartilaginous or fatty tissues of the auricle, or any combination thereof.
 The superficial temporal artery and posterior auricular artery provide the blood supply to the ear.
 When repaired appropriately, lacerations to the ear generally heal well because of this generous dual blood supply.
 A single vascular pedicle, containing the upper auricular branch of the superficial temporal artery, can provide supply enough blood for the entire ear.[1]
 For more information about the relevant anatomy, see Ear Anatomy.

-The primary goals of wound management are the expedient coverage of exposed cartilage and the minimization of wound hematoma.[2]
-This topic covers partial ear lacerations; however, total avulsion of the ear is also encountered.[3]
-The reimplantation of total ear avulsions has met with some success but should only be performed by an experienced professional if available (see Ear, Reconstruction and Salvage).[4, 5]
+The primary goals of wound management in ear lacerations are the expedient coverage of exposed cartilage and the minimization of wound hematoma.
+[6] This topic covers partial ear lacerations; however, total avulsions of the ear also occur.
+[7] Reimplantation of total ear avulsions has been met with some success but should only be performed by an experienced professional, usually a plastic surgeon.
+(See Ear Reconstruction and Salvage Procedures).
+[8, 9]

 Indications

-• Simple wounds and lacerations to the pinna (see the image below)Lacerated ear.
-Lacerated ear.
+Indications include wounds and lacerations to the pinna (see the image below).

 Previous